KissLog-net/KissLog.Documentation/source/licensing/Standard-EULA.rst

 Terms and Definitions
 ----------------------------------------

-"Software", "KissLog" refers to the KissLog application and all the related components, including but not limited to web components (JavaScript, CSS, images), modules, source code (if available), documentation etc.
+"Software", "logBee" refers to the logBee application and all the related components, including but not limited to web components (JavaScript, CSS, images), modules, source code (if available), documentation etc.

 "License" means the right provided by Us allowing You to use the Software.